-Pour the stock into a medium pot, bring it to a boil, drizzle some olive oil, 1/4 teaspoon salt, and the Kalleh dairy butter.
+Pour the stock into a medium pot, bring it to a boil, drizzle some olive oil, 1/4 teaspoon salt, and the Dairy Butter.
 Next, add couscous, and turn off the heat, put the lid on, and let the couscous steam for 5 minutes.
 Then use a fork to break up the clumps until they seem fluffy and light.

-Cut the Kalleh halloumi cheese into tiny cubes, chop the spring onion, and coriander nicely, and add them to the bowl.
+Cut the Halloumi cheese into tiny cubes, chop the spring onion, and coriander nicely, and add them to the bowl.
 Mix the ingredients.

-Place the cooked peppers on a baking dish, spoon the halloumi cheese vegetable mixture into each pepper, and top with some Kalleh mozzarella cheese, then cover the baking dish with foil.
+Place the cooked peppers on a baking dish, spoon the Halloumi cheese vegetable mixture into each pepper, and top with some Mozzarella Cheese, then cover the baking dish with foil.

 Bake in the oven until peppers are tender, about 30 minutes.
 Uncover and bake for 3-4 minutes until the cheese is melted and bubbly.